feline infectious peritonitis

-FIP develops in cats from a mutated coronavirus.
-Many cats (upwards of 40% of the cat population) have been infected with feline coronavirus.
-Usually, it causes mild gastrointestinal disease (if any clinical signs) and the cat recovers uneventfully.
-However, in cats that have a genetic predisposition, have a high level of stress, live in overcrowded or multi-cat households, or are immunocompromised (such as those infected with FIV or FeLV, Feline Leukemia Virus), this virus can mutate into an incredibly virulent form resulting in the disease we call FIP.
+Many cats - upwards of 40% of the cat population - have been infected with feline coronavirus.
+Usually, coronavirus causes mild gastrointestinal disease (if any clinical signs) and the cat recovers uneventfully.

+In cats that have a genetic predisposition, have a high level of stress, live in overcrowded or multi-cat households, or are immunocompromised (such as those infected with FIV or FeLV, Feline Leukemia Virus), this virus can mutate into an incredibly virulent form resulting in the disease we call FIP.

-There is no single factor that guarantees a cat will develop FIP, and cats with any combination of the above mentioned characteristics may never develop FIP.
+There is no single factor that guarantees a cat will develop feline infectious peritonitis, and cats with any combination of the above-mentioned characteristics may never develop FIP.
 As you can see, the picture is as clear as mud.

 Not easily.
 It is a VERY difficult disease to diagnose, because there is no single test that is conclusive.